MengLinMaker/Hip-Motion-Player/README.md

 # How to use
 1. Download the sample data from ['Motion Data'](https://github.com/MengLinMaker/Hip-Motion-Player/tree/main/Motion%20Data) folder.
-2. Drag a csv file onto the 3D model in the [demo website](https://menglinmaker-hip-motion-player.netlify.app/).
+2. Drag a CSV file onto the 3D model in the [demo website](https://menglinmaker-hip-motion-player.netlify.app/).
 3. Press the pause/play button or drag the input slider.

 Have fun!